Community Systems Fail When Contribution Stops

 That distrust spreads outward.

+Fewer people volunteer.
+Fewer people intervene.
 Fewer people invest emotionally in the environment around them.
+Fewer people believe their presence changes anything.

 Over time, social cohesion weakens because participation no longer feels connected to outcomes.

-That is how communities slowly drift from shared responsibility toward passive coexistence.
+That is how communities slowly drift from shared responsibility into passive coexistence.

 The Groundwork